the-road-to-graphql/the-road-to-graphql/manuscript/00-foreword/03-faq.md

 **How do I support the project?**

 If you find my lessons useful and would like to contribute, seek my website's [About Page](https://www.robinwieruch.de/about/) for information about how to offer support.
-It is also very helpful for my readers spread the word about how my books helped them, so others might discover ways to improve their web development skillsets.
+It is also very helpful for my readers to spread the word about how my books helped them, so others might discover ways to improve their web development skillsets.
 Contributing through any of the provided channels gives me the freedom to create in-depth courses, and to continue offering free material.

 **Is there a money back guarantee?**